rsolanoe/city-events-app/README.md

 - **Optimizing Server-Side Rendering (SSR)**: Ensuring that event data was always fresh while balancing performance trade-offs.
 Implementing SSR helped reduce client-side workload but required careful handling of API calls.
 - **Managing Global State Efficiently**: Choosing **Zustand** over heavier state management solutions like Redux helped keep the store lightweight, but structuring it to handle filters dynamically was a challenge.
 - **Implementing Infinite Scroll**: Handling dynamic pagination while maintaining smooth user experience and performance required debouncing logic and conditional fetching strategies.
-- **Mocking API Calls in Next.js**: Since no real API was available, simulating backend behavior through API routes while keeping the mock data scalable and modular was an important challenge.
 - **Ensuring a Modular Project Structure**: Defining a clear separation of concerns in folders (`services`, `store`, `hooks`, etc.) to keep the codebase maintainable as features scaled.

 ---